LET'S STAY IN TOUCH

 Jan 31, 2024

-Somatic movement, nervous system regulation, and understanding your attachment style can help heal anxiety and promote a sense of safety and well-being in your body and mind.
+Using a therapeutic application of the tools and practices of yoga, including somatic movement, breathwork and meditation combined with self-discovery assessments, nervous system education, and understanding your attachment style, you can begin to heal the root cause of anxiety and promote a sense of safety and well-being in your body and mind.

 The Body Holds the Key: Somatic Movement for Anxiety Relief